-6. Fill up on pulses
+6. Fill up on beans and lentils

 Fruits and veggies get all the attention when it comes to seasonal eating, but beans and lentils – a.k.a. “pulses” – grow seasonally, too.
 Pulses can be a fantastic source of fibre and are filled with healthy plant-based protein.
 “I’m always trying to incorporate more meatless meals into my routine and it’s a great low-cost way to make dinner,” says Sharp.
 Try transforming chickpeas into a delectable hummus, puréeing black beans into earthy brownies or using white beans to make wintery stews, like French cassoulet.

 7. Freeze fruits and vegetables

 Though not technically seasonal, frozen offerings are one of the easiest and least expensive ways to get nutritious produce year-round.
 “Frozen fruits and vegetables are picked at the peak of freshness,” says Sharp.
 “They don’t lose nutrients during transit time to get to you.”
 Throw a handful of frozen veggies into your stir fries, steam them for a quick side dish, or use frozen fruit to add flavour to your smoothies.